 Shawsheen Image from the Greeley History Museum Archives

-“According to a 1916 article in the Fort Collins Express,” Luth Stall writes, “[Shawsheen] was captured by Arapahoe Indians under the leadership of Chief Left Hand.
+“According to a 1916 article in the Fort Collins Express,” Stull writes, “[Shawsheen] was captured by Arapahoe Indians under the leadership of Chief Left Hand.
 The story, as related in 1910 by Mr. John Hollowell (1834-1913) of Loveland, was that in June of 1863, some Indians came to his cabin at the mouth of the Big Thompson canyon.
-The reason for their visit was to trade a “captive maid for a looking glass and a hat,” but Hollowell declined the "swap" and after a few days they left the area.
+The reason for their visit was to trade a “captive maid for a looking glass and a hat,” but Hollowell declined and after a few days they left the area.

 “A few days later, a company of soldiers camped at Laporte were ordered to go to the southeast where they had heard there was trouble between the settlers and Indians.
-As they approached a hill, likely Inspiration Point in Greeley, they saw an Indian camp on the opposite side of the river where (Shawsheen) ‘was tied to a tree’ with fagots piled around and under her feet.
-A report from the soldier who led this company said that after her rescue, she was taken to Laporte, ‘where she was cared for by the Bill Carroll family’ and sometime later returned to her Ute tribe.”
+As they approached a hill, very likely Inspiration Point in Greeley, they saw an Indian camp on the opposite side of the river where (Shawsheen) ‘was tied to a tree’ with fagots piled around and under her feet.
+A report from the soldier who led this company said that after her rescue, she was taken to Laporte, ‘where she was cared for by the Bill Carroll family’ and sometime later returned to her Ute band.”
 The location of this incident was thought to be at Island Grove where both Cheyenne and Arapaho were known to camp.

-According to the March 30, 1911, edition of the Greeley Tribune, the large Cottonwood tree at Island Grove where the soldiers found Shawsheen was blown down during a storm March 29.
+According to the March 30, 1911, edition of the Greeley Tribune, the large cottonwood tree at Island Grove where the soldiers found Shawsheen was blown down during a storm March 29.

-Shawsheen’s heroic legacy lives on in Greeley today.
+Shawsheen’s legacy lives on in Greeley today.
 Her name was given to Shawsheen Elementary School, a lasting recognition of her courage, kindness and influence at a pivotal moment in local, and western, history.

 Information: 970-350-9220